anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.rst

 The policy for RA2 to include Kubernetes APIs as mandatory is:

-Made mandatory can be APIs that are in following stages:
+APIs that are in following stages can be made mandatory:

 - Stable
 - Beta when introduced before Kubernetes version 1.24